 - Evidence of left ventricular hypertrophy on ECG

-- No evidence of alternative renal/systemic cause for hypertension
+- No evidence of any other cause for hypertension

 - Renal biopsy histology consistent with nephrosclerosis

-- Management is through use of a range of anti-hypertensive agents, particularly ACE inhibitors/angiotensin-2 antagonists and diuretics, but other agents are also used.
+- Management is through use of a range of antihypertensive agents, particularly angiotensin-converting enzyme (ACE) inhibitors/angiotensin-II receptor antagonists and diuretics, but other agents are also used.

-- It is currently unclear whether medical or instrumental revascularisation therapies give the best prognosis, but a current trial CORAL (Cardiovascular Outcomes in Renal Atherosclerotic Lesions) is attempting to answer this question.
+- It is currently unclear whether medical or instrumental revascularisation therapies give the best prognosis, but a current trial - Cardiovascular Outcomes in Renal Atherosclerotic Lesions (CORAL) - is attempting to answer this question.

 Primary systemic vasculitides may cause renal dysfunction through their ability to cause a focal necrotising glomerulonephritis.
-They usually cause a pattern of renal disease known as rapidly progressive glomerulonephritis (RPGN).
 Vasculitides that affect the renal vasculature tend to be those that affect medium-sized arteries.

-- Wegener's granulomatosis (often presents with pulmonary haemorrhage and acute renal failure).
+- Wegener's granulomatosis (often presents with pulmonary haemorrhage and acute kidney injury).